- About Us

 Master Electrician, Instructor, VP of Digital and Technical Training, Mike Holt Enterprises

 Brian is high-energy, with a passion for doing business the right way.
-He expresses his commitment to the industry and his love for its people whether he’s teaching, working on books, or developing instructional programs.
-Brian also leads the Mike Holt Enterprises apprenticeship and digital products teams.
-They’re creating cutting-edge training tools and partnering with apprenticeship programs nation-wide to help them take their curriculum to the next level.
+He expresses his commitment to the industry and his love for its people in his teaching, working on books, and developing instructional programs and software tools.

-Brian and his wife Carissa have shared the joy of their four children and many foster children during 22 years of marriage.
-When not mentoring youth at work or church, he can be found racing mountain bikes with his kids or fly fishing on Florida’s Intracoastal Waterway.
+Brian and his wife Carissa have shared the joy of their four children and many foster children during 25 years of marriage.
+When not mentoring youth at work or church, he can be found racing mountain bikes or SCUBA diving with his kids.
 He’s passionate about helping others and regularly engages with the youth of his community to motivate them into exploring their future.

-John Mills is an instructor for Mike Holt Enterprises, Inc. and is a Certified Electrical Contractor, Certified Inspector, Plan Reviewer, and CBO.
-John started in the electrical trade in 1980 as a helper and attended an ABC Apprenticeship Program, then worked his way up to Master Electrician.
+John Mills is an instructor for Mike Holt Enterprises and is a Certified Electrical Contractor, Certified Inspector, Plans Reviewer, and CBO, and currently holds 27 active licenses at the county, state and national level.
+He started in the electrical trade in 1980 as a helper and attended an ABC Apprenticeship Program, then worked his way up to Master Electrician.
 John has been an instructor for 30 years, teaching master and journeyman exam preparation courses and Florida State certification courses.
+John knows that taking an exam is more than just the technical questions—he not only teaches the technical aspects of taking the exam and how to approach each section in a systematic way, but also teaches his students how to really prepare 100% for the mental aspects of taking such a rigorous exam.

 Master Electrician, Electrical Engineer, Instructor